 The Company started the sale process during 2022 with the preparation of a valuation.
 As a result of valuation, investment in JP HT d.d.
-Mostar was impaired in the amount of EUR 18,801 thousand.
-As at 31 December 2022, the amount of investment of EUR 31,561 thousand is classified as assets held for sale (Note 24).
+Mostar was impaired in the amount of EUR 18,801 thousand (the effect of impairment in the Company is EUR 12,649 thousand and total effect in the Group is EUR 18,801 thousand).
+As at 31 December 2024, the amount of investment of EUR 31,561 thousand in Group and 31,700 EUR thousand in Company is classified as assets held for sale.
+Certain events and circumstances beyond the Company's control extended the period for completion of the sale for a longer period of time of one year.
+However, the Company is proceeding with an initial plan to sell assets.